itfarsh/zmap/README.md

-# zmap
-Zabbix URLS for the map
+# Zabbix URLS for the map